Epes, Alabama: 19th and 20th centuries

 Epes was incorporated in 1899 and named for Dr. John W. Epes, who donated the right-of-way for Southern Railroad (if the town would be named Epes).
 The town is located on the high bluffs of the Tombigbee River.
-Standing on the bluffs, you could hear the ferries and steamboats traveling down river.
+Standing on the bluffs, locals could hear the ferries and steamboats traveling down river.
 During its prime, it was known as the transportation and business and service center.
 It had three cotton gins, a cotton compress, cotton seed oil mill, creamery, handle company, The Casey Hotel, The Bowers Boarding House, a school, two grocery stores, a drug store, general merchandising stores, and two livery stables.
 The second stockyard in Alabama opened in Epes in 1936.